Reba Hurn: Finding a mentor

 While in Heidelberg, Reba Hurn met Nathan Straus, co-owner of Macy's department store in New York City.
 He was in Germany to introduce his milk distribution charity, already established in American cities, whereby he provided safe, pasteurized milk to the poor.
 By preventing the transmission of bovine tuberculosis and other milk-borne diseases, Straus was able to reduce the shocking infant and child mortality of the period.

 Reba took a keen interest in his work, began volunteering, and learned to pasteurize milk.
 Soon she reported in her diary: "Mr. Straus came in and was so impressed by my industry that he went home and told his wife that I am 'made of the right stuff.' " That night she mused: "Don't know what there is for me in the future, but I'll stick it out until I have learned the trade" (Arksey, Pacific Northwest Quarterly, p.
 185).

 At Straus's invitation, Reba Hurn abandoned her graduate studies to join this effort in New York, where she supervised a number of his milk distribution depots and observed the desperate poverty of New York's recent immigrants.
 In the fall of 1908, she oversaw the Nathan Straus exhibit and pasteurization demonstrations at the Sixth International Congress on Tuberculosis, held in Washington, D.C.
 At this conference she mingled on a collegial basis with internationally renowned scientists and leaders in public health and won press recognition for her work.

 Entering politics

 During 1908, Straus was the New York chairman for the unsuccessful presidential campaign of Democrat William Jennings Bryan.
 Straus diverted Reba Hurn from some of the charity work to help with his political activities, during which she dealt with Bryan and other important figures.
 At one rally, she was the only woman on the platform with dignitaries.

-In both Heidelberg and New York, Nathan Straus and his wife Lina were second parents to Reba Hurn, treating her like one of the family and including her in their social life.
-Through her association with this remarkable couple, Reba gained self-confidence and an expanded sense of her career options.

 She continued working for Straus until 1910 when she returned to Washington state to obtain a law degree, through a combination of studies at the University of Washington and private reading with her father.
 In 1913 Reba Hurn became one of the first women admitted to the Washington State Bar Association and began her law practice in Spokane.